Transcript from the "CPU Q&A" Lesson

 [00:03:19] And then multiplies it and then spits it out to a different location memory, right, and can just process this in extremely fast things.
 And so if you look at modern CPUs, they have a dedicated neural nets or whatever you wanna call it, right?
 All it is is a big array of multipliers.

 [00:03:37] And these arrays are really good at, you set them up with the initial parameter saying, this is where the A part of the matrix is, this is where the B part of the matrix is, go.
-And then, the matrix might be 50,000 euros or something like that.
+And then, the matrix might be 50,000 rows or something like that.
 And so it just rips through them without any sort of sub routines or or any other additional things.

 [00:03:54] It just knows how to do that and knows how to do it really well.